PaursaK/GenAI-Playlist/ReadME.md

 ## Features

-- AI-Generated Playlists: Enter a text prompt to generate a curated playlist.
+- **AI-Generated Playlists**: Enter a text prompt to generate a curated playlist.

-- Spotify Integration: Securely log in with Spotify to create and save playlists.
+- **Spotify Integration**: Securely log in with Spotify to create and save playlists.

-- Genre Analysis: Uses AI to understand user input and map it to relevant music genres.
+- **Genre Analysis**: Uses AI to understand user input and map it to relevant music genres.

-- Community Trends: Tracks trending searches to display popular music preferences.
+- **Community Trends**: Tracks trending searches to display popular music preferences.

-- Interactive Word Cloud: Displays trending genres in a visually engaging way.
+- **Interactive Word Cloud**: Displays trending genres in a visually engaging way.

 ## Tech Stack